Luodian/Otter/README.md

 ## Update

+- [2023-05-08]
-- [2023-05-08] Check our Arxiv release paper at [Otter: A Multi-Modal Model with In-Context Instruction Tuning](https://arxiv.org/abs/2305.03726) !
+  1. Check our Arxiv release paper at [Otter: A Multi-Modal Model with In-Context Instruction Tuning](https://arxiv.org/abs/2305.03726) !
+  2. we support `xformers` for memory efficient attention.

 ## 🦦 Overview